Ada-Developers-Academy/core-unit-2/sorting-algos/sorting-algos.instructor.md

 I think it's worth mentioning that fact verbally, to help students understand what to get out of this.

+If anyone asks, Python's default sort is a custom blend of insertion sort and merge sort, tuned so that it performs very well on both small and large data sets.

 ### textbook-curriculum C14 Video Lesson & Slides

 - [Video Lesson](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=a4668a63-9fb8-4778-b0a4-aaca006b34c8)